Samsung takes aim at TSMC with plans to triple chip foundry market share

 Samsung is on track for record profits and is widely expected to pass Intel Corp (INTC.O) as the world's top chipmaker by sales in 2017 on the back of a memory market boom.

 But the firm lags well behind Taiwan's TSMC in contract manufacturing: TSMC held a market share of 50.6 percent last year compared with Samsung's 7.9 percent, according to research firm IHS.
-It also trailed U.S.-based Global Foundry, which had a 9.6 percent share, and Taiwan-based UMC's (2303.TW) 8.1 percent.
+It also trailed U.S.-based Global Foundries, which had a 9.6 percent share, and Taiwan-based UMC's (2303.TW) 8.1 percent.

 The memory industry is notoriously cyclical and unlikely to repeat the massive revenue gains seen this year.
 And as new applications such as cloud computing, autonomous driving and virtual reality emerge, analysts say Samsung needs to strengthen the rest of its chip portfolio to secure future growth.